-The Company has two stock-based compensation plans, the 2000 Stock Incentive Plan and the Employee Stock Purchase Plan (the "Purchase Plan").
-The Company accounts for those plans under the recognition and measurement provisions of FASB SFAS No. 123 (revised 2004), Share-Based Payment, (SFAS 123R).
-Stock-based compensation costs are generally based on the fair value on the date of grant for stock options and on the date of enrollment for the Purchase Plan.
+The Company accounts for its stock-based compensation plans under the recognition and measurement provisions of FASB SFAS No. 123 (revised 2004), Share-Based Payment, (SFAS 123R).
+Stock-based compensation costs are generally based on the fair values on the date of grant for stock options and on the date of enrollment for the employee stock purchase plans, estimated by using the Black-Scholes option-pricing model.
 The fair values of stock awards and restricted stock units (RSUs) generally equal their intrinsic value on the date of grant.
-The weighted-average fair value of share-based payments during the three months ended April 5, 2008 was estimated using the Black-Scholes option-pricing model with the following assumptions:
+The fair values estimated from the Black-Scholes option-pricing model were calculated using the following assumptions: